 Founder & Designer of Artesano: Meet Claudia Estrada

-Artesano’s stylish bags and hats are handmade in Ecuador in a fair trade manner using natural ressources with sustainability in mind.
+Artesano’s stylish bags and hats are handmade in Ecuador in a fair trade manner using natural resources with sustainability in mind.

-My first Artesano was a gift from Claudia’s business partner Xavier I met while he visited Tokyo last year.
+My first Artesano was a gift from Claudia’s business partner Xavier who I met when he visited Tokyo last year.
 Actually there were two gifts.
 One was a copper coloured hand woven Panama hat, a classic chic summer hat.
-And then there was a black tote bag, with large white stitches, made of a new material I didn’t know about called Pinatex.
+And then there was a black tote bag, with large white stitches, made from a new material I didn’t know about called Pinatex.
 Both stylish and quick to become my grab and run summer items.